minetest/contentdb/app/flatpages/policy_and_guidance.md

 that you have used in your package.

 **The use of licenses which do not allow derivatives or redistribution is not permitted.
-This includes CC-ND (No-Derivatives) and lots of closed source licenses.**
+This includes CC-ND (No-Derivatives) and lots of closed source licenses.
+The use of licenses which discriminate between groups of people or forbid the use of the content on servers or singleplayer is also not permitted.**

 However, closed sourced licenses are allowed if they allow the above.

-If the license you use is not on the list then please choose the correct "Other" option.
+If the license you use is not on the list then please select "Other", and we'll get around to adding it.

 Please note that the definitions of "free" and "non-free" is the same as that of the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).

 ### 4.2 Recommended Licenses

+It is highly recommended that you use a free and open source software license.
+FOSS licenses result in a sharing community and will increase the number of potential users your package has.
+Using a closed source license will result in your package being massively penalised in the search results and package lists.

 It is recommended that you use a proper license for code with a warranty disclaimer, such as the (L)GPL or MIT.
 You should also use a proper media license